 Organic farming methods such as intercropping, crop rotation, and tree maintenance are reducing reliance on chemical fertilizers and pesticides that have contaminated food and water sources for communities surrounding the Pendjari Wildlife Reserve.
 A national-local co-management scheme ensures revenues from the reserve are shared with the local communities who originally inhabited the land.

 Notably, the initiative also focuses on redistributing control over the Reserve to local communities, many of whom were forcibly relocated when the park was first established for hunting.
-Thus, the program has worked to develop a co-management system between national authorities and local communities represented by U-AVIGREF.
 The national body has agreed to share 30% of revenue from game hunting within the reserve with U-AVIGREF.
 In 2013, this share came to 38 million FCFA or 64,000 $USD.
 The funds were divided among participating villages to support investments in education, healthcare, and infrastructure.

 Although not reported or measured, the reported improved soil quality and agrobiodiversity will likely increase the carbon sequestration potential of the land area.

 Although not yet quantified, the organic farming techniques employed have been reported to render soils more resilient to drought, a challenge that communities in this part of Benin will likely increasingly face due to climate change.
 Household surveys conducted in a few villages revealed that organic agricultural practices for cultivating cotton reduced the most frequent climatic risks related to drought.
 However, challenges such as the availability of sufficient organic material and the need for transport to remote and dispersed fields are reported to currently limit the adaptation potential of the implemented organic cotton farming methods.